QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 ## A computational strategy

-In the above illustrations, we studied  dynamic transitions  associated with various fiscal policy experiments.
+With the preceding caluations, we studied  dynamic transitions  instigated by alternative  fiscal policies.

-In these experiments, we maintained the assumption that lump sum taxes are absent ($\delta_{yt}=0, \delta_{ot}=0$).
+In  all these experiments, we maintained the assumption that lump sum taxes were  absent  so that $\delta_{yt}=0, \delta_{ot}=0$.

 In this section, we investigate the transition dynamics when the lump sum taxes are present.

 The government will use  lump sum taxes and transfers  to redistribute resources across successive generations.

-Including  lump sum taxes will break down the closed form solution because now  optimal consumption and saving plans will  depend on future prices and tax rates.
+Including  lump sum taxes disrupts closed form solution because of how they make  optimal consumption and saving plans   depend on future prices and tax rates.

-Therefore, we use  a more general way of solving for equilibriunm  transitional paths that involves computing them as a fixed point in a mapping from sequences to sequences.
+Therefore, we compute  equilibriunm  transitional paths by finding a fixed point of a  mapping from sequences to sequences.

-We elaborate on the equilibrium conditions as we define in section {ref}`sec-equilibrium`, which characterize the fixed point
+  * that fixed point pins down an equilibrium

+To set the stage for the entry  of the mapping whose  fixed point we seek, we return to concepts introduced in section {ref}`sec-equilibrium`.

-**Definition:** Given model parameters $\{\alpha$, $\beta\}$, a competitive equilibrium consists of
+**Definition:** Given  parameters $\{\alpha$, $\beta\}$, a competitive equilibrium consists of

 * sequences of optimal consumptions $\{C_{yt}, C_{ot}\}$
 * sequences of prices $\{W_t, r_t\}$